DavidovQC/Poly_Tikz_Frontend/README.md

-# Poly-Tikz Frontend - Todo:
+# Poly-Tikz - Todo:

 ~~Drag and drop functionality~~

 -~~Make sure state persists with each drag and drop~~

--Make sure dropdown status persists with each drag and drop~~
+-~~Make sure dropdown status persists with each drag and drop~~

 -Currently all components trigger drag and drop, make it so only label is draggable.

--Save up to 10 changes

--Ctrl + Z to previous state

 -Improve UI component design

+-Currently only Rectangle tool uses current utils, update all other layers

 -Finish Path Layer + Points Layer

+-Save up to 10 changes

+-Ctrl + Z to previous generation

+-Launch

--Implement the use of other packages aside from TikZ
+-Implement the use of other packages